Why Do I Get Grumpy When I’m Tired?

 Wellbeing workshops for schools, designed for relationships education.
 Plus free resources for PSHE lessons and fantastic wellbeing activities for primary schools.

 Mental wellbeing in schools is, rightly, a hot topic at the moment.
 It’s vital we teach young people it's ok to talk about your feelings and provide them with strategies to cope with stress.
 But it can be hard to know where to start.
-To make teacher’s lives easier, we’ve designed workshops informed by the science of wellbeing.
-These are delivered by our expert presenters, who all have a degree in psychology or neuroscience, so they can tackle those tricky questions about emotional wellbeing with confidence.
+To make teacher’s lives easier, we’ve designed wellbeing workshops that are grounded in science.
+Delivered by our expert presenters, they all have a degree related to psychology or neuroscience and are confident tackling students' tricky questions about emotional wellbeing and mental health.

-We've also put together a selection of free resources for PSHE lessons and fantastic mental wellbeing activities for primary schools to get you started in relationships education.
+We've also put together a selection of free resources for PSHE lessons and fantastic mental wellbeing activities for primary schools that are a great resource for a wellbeing week or drop down day focused on relationships education.

 Mental Wellbeing Workshops

-Our wellbeing workshops for schools are perfect activities for PSHE lessons.
+Our wellbeing workshops for schools are perfect activities for PSHE lessons or drop down days focused on mental wellbeing and resilience.
 They are highly interactive and engaging, making a potentially challenging subject fun and memorable.
-We love answering kids questions, encouraging the class to talk about their emotions and sharing tips to boost emotional wellbeing.
+We love answering kids' questions, encouraging the class to talk about their emotions and sharing tips to boost emotional wellbeing.

-Building a Resilient Brain introduces students to the idea of resilience, or ‘bouncebackability’ through a fun, interactive tower-building task.
-And in Science and Creativity we explore the uniqueness of each of our brains as well as the wellbeing benefits of creative hobbies like mindful colouring.
+Building a Resilient Brain introduces students to the idea of resilience, or ‘bounce-back-ability’ through a fun, interactive tower-building task.
+And in Science and Creativity we explore the uniqueness of each of our amazing brains, as well as the wellbeing benefits of creative hobbies like mindful colouring.
 As with all our workshops for schools, we adapt the content for different ages, adding more in-depth discussion of mental health conditions and school stress for KS3.

 Science and Creativity Workshop